 There is no reason for us to forsake our goodness, to not count our blessings, to not help others, to not be gentle.
 What a blessed life we have, let’s allow others to dip into our joys and resources.

 Be grateful for what you have, my friend.
 Do you know why?

 The path of goodness and gratitude is most rewarding for the one who seeks enlightenment.
 It’s then a blessed life indeed!

-- “My Mother died in January last year”, begins Mohit Aggarwal’s article.
-So, he learnt to cook for his father and himself.
-He shares a few pictures of the sumptuous food items he has learnt to cook since.
+- “My mother died in January last year”, begins Mohit Aggarwal’s article.
+So, he learned to cook for his father and himself.
+He shares a few pictures of the sumptuous food items he has learned to cook since.
 Grateful to have food and have someone who can cook it for you.

 Read these heart-warming stories on gratitude and more real-life experiences in 10 Reasons to be Grateful.
 Feeling grateful has never been so life-changing!